viviandotdev/ObsidianVault/30 Notes/It does not matter what job I have or for what company i work for, I don't think i will be ever be passionate building something for someone else..md

 **Potential Framework, System, or Solution**
 <!-- What memorable, step-by-step solution, framework, or system can be created to address this topic? -->
-- have multiple hobbies
-	- one that keeps you healthy - rock climbing
-	- one that earns you money - coding
-	- one that keeps your learning - reading / writing (obsidian)
-	- one that is creative  - drawing